Niagara Falls is one of the wonders of the world and is definitely something everyone should experience at some point.

 What makes us experts?
 As a video production company we’ve taken on many projects in and around Niagara over the past decade (from Redbull Crashed Ice to Nik Wallenda’s daring tightrope walk across the falls).

-Early in 2018 we (Signature Video Group) became the official production partner of Niagara Region and since then we’ve spend hundreds of hours scouring every nook and cranny of the region.
+Early in 2018 we (Signature Video Group) became the official production partner of Niagara Region and since then we’ve spent hundreds of hours scouring every nook and cranny of the region.

 We’ve been in the middle of the crowd, off the beaten path and got to experience a lot of what makes Niagara an incredible place to be.